 If a teen has any accidents or moving violations, then those rates will be considerably different.
 Other factors to consider are the type of vehicle they drive.
 If they make any aftermarket additions, like rims, sound systems, or lighting enhancements, this will trigger an increased premium to cover these additions.

-All insurance carriers offer their customers discounts,ome more than others.
-The following three companies extend the most auto insurance discounts of the Big Five insurance companies:
+All insurance carriers offer their customers discounts, some more than others.
+The following three companies extend the most auto insurance discounts of the Big Five insurance companies.

-Farmers -offers 17 different discounts.
-Among those are ulti-vehicle, Safe Driver, and Good Student.
+Farmers offer 17 different discounts.
+Among those are multi-vehicle, Safe Driver, and Good Student.
 You can expect around a 10% discount if you apply Good Student to your policy.

 State Farm offers 14 discounts of its own.
 The company also gives good students a discount on their premiums.
 In addition, they provide discounts, anti-theft devices and bundling your auto policy with other policies.